matinsangar/Phonebook-Contact-Manager/README.md

     cout << "11 -> to Edit key value" << endl;
     cout << "12 -> to change fav list order" << endl;
     cout << "-1 -> FINISH" << endl;

+i have to make it with qt as soon as possible